flexmonster/js-pivot-table/README.md

 ### Export & print

-All table views (Pivot / Flat / Classic) and charts view can be [exported](https://www.flexmonster.com/doc/export-report/?r=github) or [printed](https://www.flexmonster.com/doc/print-report/?r=github).
+All table views (compact/classic/flat) and charts can be [exported](https://www.flexmonster.com/doc/export-report/?r=github) or [printed](https://www.flexmonster.com/doc/print-report/?r=github).
 Users can export the reports into a variety of formats:
 - Microsoft Excel 7
 - PDF
 - HTML page